 Why is the Net Promoter Score important?

-However, you need more than just NPS to grow your business.
-There’s one condition: you must act on the insights gathered in the process and remove the guesswork from your business decisions.
+However, to grow your business, you need more than just NPS.
+One condition is that you must act on the insights gathered in the process and remove the guesswork from your business decisions.

 “Think of NPS, or Net Promoter Score, like rocket fuel.
 If you leave it alone, it won't do much.
 But when you load it into a responsive, proactive, customer-driven company, blast off.”